 UNBELIEVABLE!
 Hrithik Roshan Received More Than 30,000 Marriage Proposals After Kaho Naa Pyaar Hai

 Hrithik Roshan made a smashing entry in Bollywood with his dad Rakesh Roshan's directorial, 'Kaho Naa...Pyaar Hai'.
 The film was one of the biggest blockbusters of the year 2000 and earned the actor many awards and accolades.
-Hrithik turned an overnight sensation with million of fans swooning over him.
+Hrithik turned an overnight sensation with millions of fans swooning over him.
 With his handsome looks and impeccable dancing skills, he made the ladies go weak in their knees.

 Recently when Hrithik made an appearance on The Kapil Sharma Show, the actor was in the mood to spill some beans about his debut film.